Mattyx227/Winter-COMP3004-FinalProject/README.md

 1)Open up QT then go to file->Open File or Project 2)Then go to the MCT_device_simulator directory and select MCT_device_simulator.pro 3)Then select run and the program will be running

+Note: If the buttons are not showing up, modify the path variable in the MCT_simulator.h file and make sure it's the right path!